People living with long-term conditions make decisions and choices every day that affect their health.

-Decision aids are tools designed to facilitate a conversation between clinician and patient about making a decision about future treatment options and plans of care.
+Decision aids are tools designed to facilitate a conversation between health professionals and the people they are working with on making a decision about future treatment options and plans of care.
 Some of these are very simple and others are necessarily more complex.
-There are large numbers and styles of decision aids everything from a simple paper based tools to larger web based ones.
+There are large numbers and styles of decision aids, which include everything from simple paper-based tools to larger web-based ones.
 Read more here.

 Are the right people in the room?

 Who else needs to be there.
 Is an interpreter, support person or a someone with subject matter expertise needed?
 People are less likely to follow through on changes if they are unsupported.
 Enabling wider social support can be a significant enabling factor.
 Read more here.

 Making shared decision-making a reality: no decision about me, without me Kings Fund, UK, 2012